 In 2013, Joseph Witkowski, a native of Canfield Ohio served as Interim Director of the Zips Marching Band and Assistant Director of Bands.
 His previous experience included membership in the Ohio State University Marching Band, service as an assistant band director in the Marion Local Schools (Dayton) and as a graduate assistant in bands at Ball State University, where he completed the Master’s Degree in Wind Conducting.

-In 2014, Mr. Andrew D. Feyes, a native of Oregon Ohio, joined the UA Faculty as the Assistant Director of Bands and Director of "Ohio's Pride," The University of Akron Marching Band.
+In 2014, Dr. Andrew D. Feyes, a native of Oregon Ohio, joined the UA Faculty as the Assistant Director of Bands and Director of "Ohio's Pride," The University of Akron Marching Band.
 He served as Interim Director of Bands at the University of Nebraska-Omaha in 2013.
 Prior to that he served as an assistant and head director at Bryan High School in Bryan, Ohio.
-Mr. Feyes is a graduate of Bowling Green State University.
-He received a master's degree and is currently pursuing a PhD in Curriculum and Instruction of Music Education at Kansas State University.
+Dr. Feyes is a graduate of Bowling Green State University and he received a master's degree in wind conducting and a PhD in Curriculum and Instruction of Music Education at Kansas State University.

 One of the largest and most active organizations on campus, the Marching Band performs for enthusiastic fans each year and provides the spirit, pride, and enthusiasm that are a valuable part of The University of Akron.
 The band’s high-energy approach to football entertainment, combining movement and computerized drill with the quality playing of sizzling arrangements, creates excitement at every performance.